 Harmonious required over 110 recording sessions across nine countries.
 Musicians include Elisha Garrett, Ninet Tayeb, and American Idol finalist and three-time Grammy-nominee Danny Goke.

-Disney Bob Chapek Request Disney Music Be Used in Harmonious?
+Bob Chapek Requested Disney Music Be Used in Harmonious?

 Many people are not warm to the idea of Disney characters being the central focus of an EPCOT nighttime spectacular and are wondering why there is so much IP in Harmonious.
 Well, now they have an answer.

-In an interview done with Walt Disney Imagineer Steve Davison by Laughing Place, it was Bob Chapek’s idea to fill Disney Harmonious with Disney IP.
+In an interview done with Walt Disney Imagineer Steve Davison by Laughing Place, it was former Disney CEO Bob Chapek’s idea to fill Disney Harmonious with Disney IP.

 When talking about the creation of “Harmonious,” Chapek said, “Why don’t we do a Disney concert?
 Everyone loves Disney music.”
 Davison then went on to take that concept and create a storyline to adapt within World Showcase.